I know how you must feel, but these are bad. Bad, bad, bad, bad...

 The key turned in the door.
 "Honey, I'm home."
-He stood like a soldier: shoulders square, chin up, eyes weary.
+Shoulders square, chin up, he stood.

-I saw none of the comfort that stature should give, just the desire to hide his human side.
+Like a soldier returning home; his weary eyes showed me none of the comfort that pose should give, just the desire to hide his human side.

-The urge to hug him, to tell him I loved him.
+The urge pulled me to hug him, to tell him I loved him.
 Better to respect his privacy.
 "Oh?
 I thought you worked till midnight."

 "Bit of drama."
-As I came to him he shrugged, tired but ever reserved.
-He looked around the room and shuddered.
+At my approach, tired but ever reserved, he shrugged, looked around the room, and shuddered.
 "It's nothing, really."

 His deep gray eyes studied my features.
 I hoped I had used enough concealer on my chin, to hide the bruise.
 He should be worried about himself, not the dangers of police work.